LimePay/docs/Getting-Started.md

 For more information on how to create a payments, see the `Payments` Resource in the `API Documentation`

 [[1](#1)] - The set of transactions that must be executed by the shopper in order for him to buy the service/product.
-For example, if your dApp charges `tokens`, the first transaction must be `approve` transaction executed at the `Token` contract  and the second one - transaction for buying your product/service.
+For example, if your dApp charges `tokens`, the first transaction must be `approve` transaction executed at the `Token` contract  and the second one - transaction for buying your product/service.<br/>
 **Important:** The transactions are provided as an array and are executed sequentially in their order in the array!

 ___

 ##### 6.2.
-Initialize LimePay's Checkout form (not required for Relayed Payments)
+Initialize LimePay's Checkout form (only for Fiat Payments)

 1) Add the HTML Form in your application.
 You are required to add the following HTML form into your applicaiton: